<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>This spread highlights more than just pricing differences, it reflects structural cost variations across economies.</p>

-<p><strong>Dublin: Converging with High-Cost Cities</strong></p>
+<h2><strong>Dublin: Converging with High-Cost Cities</strong></h2>

 <p>Dublin’s position is particularly notable.</p>